Few invitations in golf carry more weight or more excitement than the one to play Cypress Point Club.

 4. A CLUBHOUSE OF UNDERSTATED CLASS

 Each phase feels like a different world, yet all are bound by the same quiet magic.
 Few golf courses on earth can offer such variety within a single walk, and fewer still do so with this kind of grace.
-The opening stretch, holes 1 through 7, are carved through the Del Monte forest, where the air smells of pine and the light filters softly through the trees.
-Here, the course asks for accuracy rather than audacity — fairways framed by Cypress branches, greens hidden behind folds of land.
+The opening stretch, holes 1 through 7, is carved through the Del Monte Forest, where the air smells of pine and the light filters softly through the trees.
+Here, the course asks for accuracy rather than audacity, fairways framed by Cypress branches, greens hidden behind folds of land.
 You are sheltered from the wind, and yet the tension builds.
 It feels like a prelude, a deep breath before the course begins to show its hand.

-A century on, the balance between beauty and brutality is still as perfectly judged as it was when it was created.
+A century on, the balance between beauty and brutality is still as perfectly judged as it was when the course was created.
 And then, as the dunes begin to fall away, the sound of the Pacific grows louder.
 The trees retreat, the light sharpens, and you feel the landscape opening its arms.
 The wind is suddenly in play.
 The air tastes of salt.
-The Pacific is close now — you can’t yet see it, but you know what’s coming.
+The Pacific is close now, you can’t yet see it, but you know what’s coming.

 Dr Alister MacKenzie never believed that golf should follow rules.
 He believed it should follow feeling.